serverguyken/spacre/README.md

 1. Next.js - for server side rendering
 2. Firebase - for authentication and database
 3. Tailwind - for styling
-4. Netlify - for deployment
+4. Heroku - for deployment